pbuckner/x-plane_plugins/XPython/docs/source/development/modules/dataaccess.rst

 Functions
 ---------

-.. py:function:: findDataRef(name)
+.. py:function:: findDataRef(name) -> XPLMDataRef

     :param str name: String name of existing dataRef to be found
-    :return: XPLMDataRef or None if not found
+    :return: :class:`XPLMDataRef` or None if not found

     Given a data ref string *name*, return the actual opaque integer that you use to read and write the data.
 The